Jessie-Watt/Data-Analysis-on-SQL/README.md

 # **DATA ANALYSIS USING SQL SERVER AND ITS FUNCTIONS **

 # **INTRODUCTION**
 In today's world data is widely used by different organizations to take decisions to aid improvemnt in work efficiency, research and many others facets.
 Structured Query Language(SQL) is a standardized programming language used to manage relational database.
 On my first task SQL will be used to create three tables containing student's information, their health records and their performance.
-It will also be used to retrieve, sort and filter datasets of employees.
+SQL advanced operators and clauses will also be used to retrieve, sort and filter datasets of employees in the second task.

 # **TASK 1 - ANALYSIS ON STUDENTS HEALTH RECORDS AND PERFORMANCE**